We may earn money or products from the companies mentioned in this post.

 If your kids love the beach, head to Newport and check out the Whalers Rest RV & Camping Resort.
 Newport is another favorite beach town of ours.
 I don’t know why, we just love the beaches here a little bit more than other places.

 - Game room

 - Tennis Courts

 Beverly Beach Campground

 Here’s another awesome beach campground that the kids will love!
 The Beverly Beach Campground is a favorite for many.
-I’m not kidding, I have at least 20 FB friends who spend their vacations here each and every year.
+I’m not kidding, I have at least 20 FB friends (not exaggerating one bit) who spend their vacations here each and every year.

 That’s because Beverly Beach campground is home to an amazing beach that is perfect for all of the fun things that kids love to do on the beach (kite flying, sandcastle building, etc).

 Wallowa Lake State Park